nickhalterman/cloud_resume_challenge/README.md

 In this phrase, I configured a **CloudFront distribution** in front of my private S3 bucket, provisioned an **SSL/TLS certificate** with ACM, and mapped my **custom domain** through Route 53.

-- Created a **ClouldFront distribution** pointing to my S3 bucket as the origin
+- Created a **CloudFront distribution** pointing to my S3 bucket as the origin
 - Used **Origin Access Control (OAC)** to restrict access and keep the bucket private
 - Updated the **bucket policy** to allow **s3:GetObject** only from the CloudFront distribuution ARN
 - Requested a **SSL certiciate** in ACM and validated it via DNS